 - Dampening extreme low and high low pressures (surge relief).

 - Enhancing emergency response during water main breaks or power failure.

 - Enhancing fire flow and pressure response.

-- Size – Typically, a water tower is sized to hold approximately one day’s worth of water for the community served by the tower.
-If the pumps fail (for example, during a power failure), the water tower holds enough water to meet the community’s demand for about one day.
-In addition, the tower may play a major role during a fire and can affect the community’s insurance rates.
+- Size – Typically, storage tanks are sized to hold approximately one day’s worth of water for the community served by the tower.
+If the pumps fail (for example, during a power failure), a standpipe or water tower should hold enough water to meet the community’s demand for about one day.
+In addition, the tank may play a major role during a fire and can affect the community’s insurance rates.
 During a fire, the water demand increases significantly and may greatly exceed the capacity of the pumps at the community’s water plant.

-- Height – The elevation of the water tower determines the water pressure in the community.
+- Height – The elevation of a storage tank and its operational level determines the water pressure in the community.
 New systems are required to provide a minimum pressure of 20 PSI (pounds per square inch) at ground level at all points in the distribution system under all flow conditions.
 Typically, normal working pressure in a distribution system will be approximately 60 to 80 PSI and not less than 35 PSI.
 The water level in the tower must be high enough to supply that level of pressure to all customers in the zone served by the tower.